Common-Codes/docs.utube/docs/api/v1/index.md

 Querying by `banner` returns all channels that use the same specific banner.

-Querying by `followers`, `logo` or `banner` can return some completely irrelevant data, so it's not recommended.
+Querying by `logo` or `banner` can return some completely irrelevant data, so it's not recommended.

 Querying by `legacy id` or `channel` return **one** specific channel, and all it's data. `/v1/#channel=CKStudios2018` - `/v1/#legacy_id='legacy id'`

-**Legacy ID's are currently deprecated, and will be decommissioned soon.**
+Querying by `followers` is currently completely broken and does not show any data.

 #### To Note:
 Everything in this doc was written to query with hash — `#` — and can only be queried like so.